 When an EOT OMRA has been performed, determine whether therapy will resume.
-If it will, determine whether therapy will resume no more than five consecutive calendar days after the last day of therapy was provided AND whether the therapy services will resume at the same level for each discipline, if no, skip to O0500, Restorative Nursing Programs.
+If it will, determine whether therapy will resume no more than five consecutive calendar days after the last day of therapy was provided AND whether the therapy services will resume at the same level for each discipline.
+If No, skip to O0500, Restorative Nursing Programs.
 If Yes, code item O0450A as 1.
-Determine when therapy will resume and code item O0450B with the date that therapy will resume.
 For example: